salesforcecli/sfdx-cli/README.md

     * [salesforce-lightning-cli](https://git.soma.salesforce.com/aura/lightning-cli)
 1. Prior to v6 being the official CLI engine, you will also need to checkout the `pre-release` branch, or a derivative thereof, in each (except `salesforce-lightning-cli`, which can remain on master).
 1. Also be sure that each has been built, as necessary (e.g. using the repository-specific build, such as `gulp compile`)
-1. Set up the `salesforcedx` aggregate plugin for development by running `npm run setup`.
+1. Set up the `salesforcedx` aggregate plugin for development by running `yarn run setup`.
 Note that this script creates various types of links between the above packages and this one.
     * If you don't like scripts messing with your projects, you can recreate the actions of the script by running something like the following commands, depending on your exact needs:
         1. `yarn install`
         1. `bin/run plugins:link ../salesforcedx`